-The U.S. government does not have diplomatic or consular relations with Iran.
+The U.S. government does not have diplomatic or consular relations with the Islamic Republic of Iran.
 The U.S. government is unable to provide emergency services to U.S. citizens in Iran.
-Switzerland serves as the protecting power for U.S. citizens in Iran, providing limited emergency services.
-The Iranian government routinely delays or denies Swiss officials access to detained U.S. citizens.

 Due to the risks of operating civilian aircraft within or in the vicinity of Iran, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
-For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.
+For more information U.S. citizens should consult Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 Iran is not party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
 Intercountry adoptions of children from non-Hague countries are processed in accordance with 8 Code of Federal Regulations, Section 204.3 as it relates to orphans as defined under the Immigration and Nationality Act, Section 101(b)(1)(F).